cchudzicki-ocw-testing/24.900-spring-2022/content/pages/syllabus.md

 ## Readings

-Assigned readings are listed on the Readings page; you should also review the Lecture Slides.
+Assigned readings are listed on the {{% resource_link "642f9ed2-92a6-4d94-a8b2-1999612071b3" "Readings" %}} page; you should also review the {{% resource_link "db335c9f-6141-4454-b87e-64f0a79998e2" "Lecture Slides" %}}.
 There is no textbook for this course.
 If you would like to have a textbook, a pretty good one is:

             O’Grady, William, John Archibald, Mark Aronoff, and Janie Rees-Miller (2017). *Contemporary Linguistics: An Introduction*.
 New York: Bedford/St. Martin's.